PROGRAM OFFERING

 • Students learn from their lecturers and higher-class students via several voluntary tutorial sessions organized by the School and youth association.

 These teaching and learning activities are implemented efficiently with the help of sufficient facilities provided by the University.
 The number of students in each class is medium, with about 40-50 students for the lower division and 20-30 students for the upper division.
-Each classroom is well-equipped with computer, projector, and whiteboard.
+Each classroom is well-equipped with a computer, projector, and whiteboard.
 These facilities, together with the Blackboard system, support lecturers in providing course materials to students.
 Technical discussions between students and lecturers are not limited to class hours; students are encouraged to seek help from their instructors outside the classrooms during office hours, via emails, or by appointment.

 1. Teaching and learning activities enhance life-long learning